Running and jogging

 Find the perfect fit

-Take care with socks
+Take care about socks

 Ill-fitting socks are one of the primary causes of blisters.
 Wet socks and cotton socks can also cause blistering.
 Fortunately, socks cost significantly less than shoes, so you can probably afford to experiment.
 But do make sure you try on socks with your running shoes, and keep in mind that the pair that works well in a summer 5K may not provide the same comfort during a marathon or keep your feet warm in winter.